zhenghaiyong/Ionogram2Image/README.md

 Image-Ionogram
 ==============

-Convert Ionogram to Image (bmp/raw) written in C
+Convert Ionogram to Image (bmp/raw) written in C.